-The director of each particular service listed above is responsible for the maintenance of the specific record.
+Student educational records are kept in several different campus locations.
+The director of each department is responsible for the maintenance of records.
 The support staffs of each office are the only college personnel who have general access to the records.
 Their access is for filing and information gathering only.
 All other administrative or teaching staff must obtain consent of the director of the particular student service.
 No person outside the institution may gain access to records without consent of the student.
 Certain federal agencies may have access without student consent under some circumstances.